aspose-cells-cloud/aspose-cells-cloud-ruby/README.md

 - Import/Export: Facilitates importing data from various sources into spreadsheets and exporting spreadsheet data to other formats.
 - Security Management: Offers a range of security features like data encryption, access control, and permission management to safeguard the security and integrity of spreadsheet data.

-## Feature & Enhancements in Version 24.10
+## Feature & Enhancements in Version 24.11

 Full list of issues covering all changes in this release:

-- Add the new feature about removing characters on TextProcessingController.

 ## Support file format